-It has also to be noted that there is an uncertainty caused by either the inaccuracy of the 136 measured mean annual value (mainly attributed to the small duration of the measurements).
-137 and/or the inherent error of the interpolation technique.
-Assuming that mean dust input for each 138 site is accurately representative, in order to estimate the inaccuracy introduced by the 139 interpolation method a cross validation method was applied: through an iterative procedure we 140 excluded all sites, through rotation (one sample at a time), followed by the calculation of a 141 new interpolated surface for the new data set (Ghosh et al., 2012; Joseph et al., 2013).
-The 142 estimated dust input value of the omitted point, for each rotation, was then compared with the 143 observed value and a series of measurements of accuracy where calculated : (a) mean absolute 144 error (MAE ) and (b) root mean squared error (RMSE).
-145
+It has also to be noted that there is an uncertainty caused by either the inaccuracy of the measured mean annual value (mainly attributed to the small duration of the measurements), and/or the inherent error of the interpolation technique.
+Assuming that mean dust input for each site is accurately representative, in order to estimate the inaccuracy introduced by the interpolation method a cross validation method was applied: through an iterative procedure we excluded all sites, through rotation (one sample at a time), followed by the calculation of a new interpolated surface for the new data set (Ghosh et al., 2012; Joseph et al., 2013).
+The estimated dust input value of the omitted point, for each rotation, was then compared with the observed value and a series of measurements of accuracy where calculated: (a) mean absolute error (MAE) and (b) root mean squared error (RMSE).

-147 4.
-Results and Discussion
+4. Discussion

-The dust load (DUL), expressed in tonnes per year, for each of the marine regions of the MBMS (as shown in Figure 1) was calculated and is presented against the riverine sediment fluxes (SSL & DL) that are derived from the literature (SSL: suspended sediment load, DL: dissolved sediment load (Table 2).
+The dust load (DUL), expressed in tonnes per year, for each of the marine regions of the MBMS (as shown in Figure 1) was calculated and is presented against the riverine sediment fluxes (SSL & DL) that are derived from the literature (SSL: suspended sediment load, DL: dissolved sediment load (Table 2)).

-Dust deposition in the Mediterranean ranges between $< 0.1 \times 10^6$ t year-1 (Sea of Marmara, to 26 ×10 t year-1).
-The dust inputs for the Black Sea are generally $<1 \times 10^6$ t year-1, with the exception of the Azov marine region (approx. 1.5 ×10 t year-1); this increased value is most probably related to the dust inputs of its surrounding flat area, and its proximity to the central and eastern Asian deserts.
+Dust deposition in the Mediterranean ranges between < 0.1×10^6 t year-1 (Sea of Marmara), to 26×10^6 t year-1.
+The dust inputs for the Black Sea are generally <1 ×106 t year-1, with the exception of the Azov marine region (approx. 1.5 ×106 t year-1); this increased value is most probably related to the dust inputs of its surrounding flat area, and its proximity to the central and eastern Asian deserts.

-157 On an annual basis, the Mediterranean basin receives $57.17 \times 10^6$ tonnes of dust and the Black 158 Sea $2.71 \times 10^6$ tonnes, which corresponds to 6.2% and 0.8% to their riverine inputs (suspended 159 and dissolved load), respectively (Table 2).
-It has to be mentioned that in the case of the Centric 160 Mediterranean marine basin dust contribution is 1.5 times higher than the contribution of 161 riverine inputs (SSL+DL); this is explained by the absence of significant riverine inputs and 162 the proximity of this marine region to the Libyan coast, where the highest concentrations in aeolian dust form Sahara have been monitored
+On an annual basis, the Mediterranean basin receives 57.17×10^6 tonnes of dust and the Black Sea 2.71×10^6 tonnes, which corresponds to 6.2% and 0.8% to their riverine inputs (suspended and dissolved load), respectively (Table 2).
+It has to be mentioned that in the case of the Centric Mediterranean marine basin dust contribution is 1.5 times higher than the contribution of riverine inputs (SSL+DL); this is explained by the absence of significant riverine inputs and the proximity of this marine region to the Libyan coast, where the highest concentrations of aeolian dust form Sahara have been monitored.
+The accuracy of the estimates derived from the applied interpolation method (MAE=2.68 and RMSE=1.5) are relatively low (although adequately) compared to the range of the values that were used for the interpolation (Table 1), and in all cases the absolute error was less than 25%.